yihongliao/ODAS_ROS_Kinect/README.md

 git submodule update --init --recursive
 ```

-If this does not install the correct modules, you can hard install the orginal ODAS library into your catkin workspace:
+If this does not install the correct submodules, you can hard install the orginal ODAS library into your catkin workspace:
 - Navigate to the main ODAS (non-ROS version) library (https://github.com/introlab/odas/tree/2ed307ba22403f96260d8741cbb568a87cf647a0)
 - Download ZIP files
 - Unzip folders to your catkin workspace (inside odas_ros/src)